paulo-fernando-silva/vscOctaveDebugger/readme.md

 ## Known Issues

-* ans: Can't rely on the value of ans as it changes due to the debugging session.
+* ans: Is not displayed in the variables view by default.
+You can still output it in the console of watch view.
 * stdinput: Currently if you're stepping you can't rely on stdinput from your matlab/octave code.
-The reason is that vsc-octave-debugger uses stdio to communicate with the octave process.
-For example, pause(), input(), keyboard(), etc... will fetch characters from stdin, and since these characters can be part of commands coming from vsc-octave-debugger the input will likely produce meaningless results.
-This will hopefully be fixed in the future.
-If you need input place a breakpoint after the input, and use continue to step over it.
+You can use pause, as long as it's not during a "step over", "step into" and "step out".
+That is, if you press F5 (continue) the pause will wait for your input in the DEBUG CONSOLE.
+Same for input(), keyboard(), etc. In the limit you can also step over/into/out using the DEBUG CONSOLE, by typing dbstep and enter.
+Then each new enter should work as a step directly.
+This is the way octave-cli works by default.
+Since the DEBUG CONSOLE just forwards your commands to octave-cli you can interact with it as if it was a normal terminal.

 ## History :)